Flounder vs Cod: Is One Better? Let’s Compare

 Magnesium relaxes and calms the whole body including the blood vessels.
 A recent study researched 22 studies and concluded magnesium supplementation decreased systolic and diastolic blood pressure 6.

-Flounder contains a little more calcium than cod.
+Both fish provide a similar amount, flounder slightly more.
 Calcium, like magnesium is important for blood pressure and the heart.
 Harvard Health reports calcium helps maintain blood pressure because it helps to control the relaxing and tightening of blood vessels 7.

-Flounder has a mild to sweet taste.
+Flounder tastes mild and slightly sweet.
 Its texture is fine and delicate with low levels of oiliness.
-Flounder is more flakier and can fall apart easier while cooking.
+It is more flakier and can fall apart easier while cooking.

 Cod has a mild, milky flavor.
 Atlantic cod may be slightly sweeter than Pacific cod.
-Many people say the texture of cod is similar to chicken due to its firmness.
-Cod has large flakes and is good for various cooking methods.
+Many people say the texture is similar to chicken due to its firmness.
+It has large flakes and is good for various cooking methods.

-While flounder may not be as healthy as cod, what about cod vs tilapia?
-Check out the battle of these heavyweights in my article here, Cod Vs Tilapia – A Complete Comparison.
+What about cod vs tilapia?
+Check out the battle of these heavyweights in my article here, Tilapia – A Complete Comparison.

 Can You Substitute Flounder for Cod?

-Sometimes you won’t have the exact fish for a recipe, or the seafood section of the supermarket doesn’t have what you need.
-Especially flounder which is more difficult to find than cod.
-Therefore, can you substitute cod for flounder?
+Sometimes you won’t have the exact fish for a recipe, or the seafood section of the supermarket doesn’t have the fish you need.
+Especially flounder which is the more difficult fish to find.

 Cod can substitute for flounder due to their similar mild to sweet tastes.
-Cod has a firmer texture and doesn’t fall apart as easily as flounder making it okay to use for various cooking methods required for flounder.
+It has a firmer texture and doesn’t fall apart as easily as flounder making it okay to use for various cooking methods.

-Flounder can substitute for cod due to their similar mild to sweet tastes.
-If grilling, flounder can’t substitute for cod because the flesh falls apart easily compared to cod.
-Flounder can substitute for cod when frying, poaching, broiling and baking.
+Flounder taste can substitute for cod’s similar mild to sweet tastes.
+If grilling, flounder can’t substitute because the flesh falls apart easier.
+Flounder can substitute when frying, poaching, broiling and baking.

 - Striped bass